jwharm/java-gi/README.md

 ## Known issues
 The bindings are still under active development and have not been thoroughly tested yet.
 The most notable issues and missing features are currently:
 * The generator has not been tested yet on different Linux distributions or GTK versions.
-* Signals with `::detail`s are not supported yet.
-This is hard to implement in a type-safe way.
-I will probably add a workaround for `Object.notify`.
 * Errors occur during javadoc generation: invalid combinations of html tags, lists that aren't closed properly, dead links, and probably a few others issues.
 * The javadoc doesn't include the documentation of parameters and return values yet.
 * I haven't looked into GObject properties and ParamSpecs yet.